shmookey/pure/README.md

 Keys are cheap and not intended to last forever.
 It is recommended you decide on an expiry period and set up a cronjob to periodically remove old keys.

+## Configuration

+See the provided `pure.conf` for an example of how the configuration file is formatted.
+The following options are available:

+- `server.port` - The port to listen on.
+Default: `3000`
+- `server.logFile` - Where to write logs.
+Default: `/var/log/pure.log`
+- `server.logLevel` - Events with lower priorities than this will not be logged.
+Possible values: `error`, `warn`, `info`, `debug`, `trace`.
+  Default: `info`
+- `server.pidFile` - Location of PID file to use when running in daemon mode.
+Default: `/var/run/pure/pure.pid`.
+- `repocache.path` - Directory in which to store cloned repositories.
+  Default: `/var/run/pure/repos`
+- `keystore.path` - Directory in which to store secret keys.
+Default:
+  `/var/run/pure/keys`

 ## Compiling from source